mathwhiz1212/daplie-tools/README.md

 You need cURL and Git.
 You can install them using apt-get with this command: `apt-get install --yes git curl`

-You need Node.js You can install it on OS X or Linux with this commands:
+You need Node.js You can install it on OS X or Linux with this command:

 `curl -sL bit.ly/nodejs-min | bash`